Published December 5, 2021

 Yep, not all crises happen between 9 and 5.

 Depending on the crisis, it's likely that you'll be reaching out to several teams - HR, PR, legal, support, account managers, marketing.
-Ensure you determine who the decision maker is.
+Make sure your team knows who the decision maker is.
 This person will be accountable for managing the team, the crisis, and working with the CEO for resolution.

-Sophie had a great weekend.
-She had a few cocktails, went dancing with her besties, took some selfies.
+Sam had a great weekend.
+Drank a few cocktails, went dancing with the gang, and took some selfies.
 How do I know?
-She forgot to switch from her personal social media account and posted from the company one.
+Photos on Instagram.
+Unfortunately, they were posted on the company account by mistake.

 In 2017, Francoise Nyssen - the French Culture Minister - had her Twitter account hacked by the son of her community manager.
-The 13-year old tweeted insulting and inappropriate messages that when found, caused many red faces and were swiftly deleted.
+The 13-year old tweeted insulting and inappropriate messages that when found, caused many red faces.
+They were swiftly deleted.

 Intentionally - it happens - or not, we'll never know.
 The damage was done.